-The Operational and Functional Departments, acting within a framework defined by the Executive Management, are responsible for the implementation and maintenance of the reference guide, and its appropriation via a training programme.
-Most of the procedures in this reference guide are grouped together in the Quality Management System (QMS), accessible at all times via an Intranet portal under the coordination of the Operations Department.
-Operating manuals are also produced by operational or functional units in dedicated collaborative spaces on this portal.
+The Company has procedures which the operational and functional departments, acting within a framework defined by the Executive Management, are responsible for implementing, maintaining and appropriating via a training programme.
+The procedures are, in part, grouped together in the Quality Management System (QMS) accessible at all times via a collaboration and capitalisation portal under the coordination of the Operations Department.
+Operating manuals are also produced by operational or functional units in dedicated spaces on this portal.

-One of the main goals of the procedures guide is to manage the risks identified by the Company and cover operating activities: the progression and development of the Axway 5 Suite (Axway Product Development Process, Axway Development Methodology); support and maintenance (Global Support policies and procedures Guide); implementation of solutions comprising cloud and on-premise implementation projects (Axway Solution Implementation Methodology); marketing activities (New Product Introduction, Demand Generation) and sales activities (Sales policy, Tier 1 deals program); as well as support processes (Human Resources, Infrastructures and IT System, Finance, Legal and Administrative functions).
+One of the main goals of the procedures is to manage the risks identified by the Company and cover operating activities: the progression and development of the Axway 5 Suite (Axway Product Development Process, Axway Development Methodology); product support and maintenance (Global Support policies and procedures Guide); implementation of solutions comprising on premise implementation projects (Axway Solution Implementation Methodology) and cloud activities; the marketing of the (Go-to-Market Program Suite, New Product Introduction, Demand Generation) and sales activities (Sales policy, Tier 1 deals program); as well as support processes (Human Resources, Infrastructures and IT system, Finance and Legal and Administrative functions).